minprog-platforms/project-StevenNed123/README.md

 Before the user goes to the upgrading page they will be taken to the selection page to select a dwarf to upgrade.
 Upgrades can be bought multiple times and will increase in price each time.
 The prices are unique per dwarf so when selecting a dwarf the prices will match that.
-The price of the new dwarf upgrade will increase based on the amount of dwarves the user already has.
+The price of a new dwarf upgrade will increase based on the amount of dwarves the user already has.
-The user can choose a name for their new dwarf and a portrait will be chosen at random.
+The user can choose a name for their new dwarf, the name of the first dwarf will be equal to that users username.

 ![Upgrading](doc/upgrades_page.png)